NOTE: Analysis is mixed in with the relation of

 GORDON: Now, I remember.
 I saw them, in a room.
 I saw the bearded men.
 The same type Albert and I saw.
 Dirty, bearded men in a room.

 In an episode of the original series, "The Path to the Black Lodge", an elderly woman with a knit cap is eating cherry pie at the RR when her right arm starts shaking and she drops her fork.
 We hear a peculiar soundscape, like a bow scraped softly over violin strings, not sounding notes.
 We take for granted she is having a stroke, then we move to a conversation between Bobby and Shelly and he tells her he loves her.
 Later, Audrey has just learned that Jack Wheeler has left for Brazil and is rushing out to catch him.
 Ben is calling after her, "Audrey, Audrey, Audrey, Audrey", when he hears a ringing tone sound and turns to face it.
 Cut to Pete speaking to Josie above the fireplace, saying he sees her face (there is some PNW native art work up there as well).
 Audrey grabs him and enlists him to drive her to the airport to try to catch Wheeler.
 Cut to Cooper and Truman and Andy trying to figure out the map.
-Cooper looks out the blinds, says he's thinking about Annie Blackburn.
+Cooper looks out the blinds and says he's thinking about Annie Blackburn.
 He says his mind is clear and focused, then he sees her face and hears her voice.
 His symptoms suggest malaria.
-Then the blinds begin to vibrate and finally his right hand shakes and he grabs it to stop it.
+The blinds begin to vibrate and finally his right hand shakes and he grabs it to stop it.
 We hear the same sound as with the older woman.
 Cut to Briggs, wandering in the woods, and he feels the tattoo behind his ear, as if it is suddenly bothering him.
 Windom Earle shows up, masquerading as a horse, and shoots him with a dart that disables him.
-Cooper has a love scene with Annie at the RR.
+Cooper has an affectionate scene with Annie at the RR.
 Audrey catches up with Jack Wheeler at the airport and has a love scene with him (they have sex on the jet).
 Pete is tearing up at young love when his right hand begins to uncontrollably shake.
 Cut to Gordon in Windom Earle's lair, saying his greatest fear is love is not enough.
 At the end of the episode, we hear the same music permeating all of Twin Peaks.
 Milford Douglas, who has been having troubles with a microphone, keeps saying something is wrong.
 At Glastonbury Grove we see Bob's quivering right arm emerge in a spotlight, and he follows.

 There are a number of things that, with Gordon's shaking arm, we are being reminded about, all of them seemingly bound by the subject of love?